swerickim/Intro/README.md

 <img height = "500" src = "https://map.illinois.edu/webservices/images/map/header_map.jpg" />

-# :man_technologist: SangWon Kim
+# :man_technologist: Eric Kim

 **`Data Enthusiast (Data Analytics&Science/Business Analytics)`**

 :wave: Hi!
-My name is Sangwon Kim and I go by Eric.
-I'm an undergraduate student majoring in Statistics with an emphasis on Computational Statistics and Data Science at the University of Illinois Urbana-Champaign.
+I'm Eric Kim.
+I'm an undergraduate student majoring in Statistics with an emphasis on Data Science and Big Data Analytics at the University of Illinois Urbana-Champaign.
 This GitHub contains several different data projects that I have done.
 I'm still working on other data projects and trying to upload them on a regular basis.
 Hope you enjoy my work!
 (Scroll down to check my pinned repos.)
 This is my tableau data visulization project link as well: https://public.tableau.com/app/profile/sangwon.eric.kim/vizzes